tee3/homedir/README.md

 ## windows

-There is very limited support for installing system packages under Windows.
+There is very limited support for installing system packages under Windows and such is a manual process.
+Administrator privileges is required in order to install programs for all users.

+1. Log in to the graphical system as a user with Administrator privileges.

+2. Install Git For Windows and allow it to add itself to the PATH, assuming it is installed to `C:\Git`.

+3. Install Python 2.7 and allow it to add itself to the PATH, assuming it is instsalled to `C:\Python27`.

-Install Visual C++ and the Visual C++ Build Tools, while logged in to the graphical system as `administrator`.
-From a `Git cmd.exe` window, install the system packages.
-At the end of this process, reboot the machine.
+4. Install Visual C++ and the Visual C++ Build Tools.

+5. (Optional) Install Ruby and allow it to add itself to the PATH, assuming it is installed to `C:\Ruby22-x64`.

+5. (Optional) Install Go and allow it to add itself to the PATH, assuming it is installed to `C:\Go`.

+5. (Optional) Install Node.JS and allow it to add itself to the PATH, installing to `C:\nodejs`.

+5. From a `cmd` window, install the system packages.

 ```
 C:> git clone https://github.com/tee3/homedir C:\Users\administrator\Development\homedir
 C:> cd C:\Users\administrator\Development\homedir
 C:> install_system_packages_windows
 ```

+7. At the end of this process, reboot the machine.

 # system